 Using gestures, when give a public speech is a very important part of your presentation.
+Also using well designed fashion clothes from the best stores like The Fifth Collection will help you look better when talking in public.
 If you fail to use gestures properly and you do awkward gestures throughout your presentations,you are probably going to distract your audience and you are not going to get the impact that you want when you presenting.

 Here are 4 public speaking gestures you can use as well as how to use them effectively during your presentation.